GoogleCloudPlatform/ai-infra-cluster-provisioning/a3/README.md

   the container so the tool can read the `terraform.tfvars` file.
 - `create/destroy` tells the tool whether it should create or destroy the whole cluster.
-- `mig-with-container` tells the tool to create a Managed Instance Group and start a container at boot.
+- `mig-cos` tells the tool to create a Managed Instance Group and start a container at boot.

 ## Integrate into an existing terraform project